 - 32% Protein, 18% Fat, 4% Fiber.

-The Ancient Stream flavor is the most popular formula of Ancient Grains, and has Smoked Salmon as the primary ingredient.
+The Ancient Stream flavor is the most popular formula of Ancient Grains and has Smoked Salmon as the primary ingredient.
 Like all of Taste of the Wild’s formulas, it’s made in the United States.
-It contains no corn, wheat, fillers or artificial flavors of any type.
+It contains no corn, wheat, fillers, or artificial flavors of any type.

 The Ancient Grains line also includes proprietary probiotics that will help prevent digestive issues.
-It also has a solid protein content at 30%, which does a great job promoting lean muscle.
+It also has a solid protein content of 30%, which does a great job promoting lean muscle.
 It’s also a great option for picky eaters, as most pups seem to enjoy the taste based on feedback from other dog owners.

 Limited Ingredient Prey Adult Formula

 - Limited ingredient dog food.

 - Great for dogs with sensitive stomachs.